 How important is colour?

-For this Post I attach the first chapter of my book “Painting with Light and Colour“.
-Its title is “All you need to know about painting“, which was an assertion made to me, during the first weeks of my life as an artist, by the Polish artist, teacher and mathematician, Professor Marian Bohusz-Szyszko.
+Below, I attach the first chapter of my book “Painting with Light and Colour“.
+The title of the PART ONE, in which it is found, is “All you need to know about painting“, which was an assertion made to me, during the first weeks of my life as an artist, by the Polish artist, teacher and mathematician, Professor Marian Bohusz-Szyszko.
 This fount of knowledge on European art went on to tell me, with equal conviction, that “all good painting is based on colour” and that “the use of colour in painting should be based on colour in nature”.
-The importance to me of these two dogmatic propositions with the elaborations and explanations he added, when combined with a third that he made at the same time, can hardly be exaggerated, for they provided a basis for my life’s work, not only as an artist and teacher but also as a scientist.
+The importance to me of these two dogmatic propositions and the elaborations and explanations he added can hardly be exaggerated, for they provided a basis for my life’s work, not only as an artist and teacher but also as a scientist.

 *The Polish name for the formerly Polish town that, due to border changes that took place as a result of the Second World War, has now become Vilnius, the capital city of Lithuania.